marle3003/mokapi/docs/configuration/configuration.md

 Elements in the static configuration don't often change and changes require a restart of the application.

-There are two different ways to define a static configuration options.
+There are three different ways to define a static configuration options.
 1. Configuration file
 2. Command-line arguments
 3. Environment variables